A Tantrik Message: Sound Creates the Body

 Read it at Elephant: http://www.elephantjournal.com/2013/07/a-tantrik-message-sound-creates-the-body/

-The Body of Sound, known in Sanskrit as the Nada Deha or Sabda Sarira, is a development of Tantra.
-Yoga history tells us it emerged around the 6th century.
+The Body of Sound, known in Sanskrit as the Nada Deha or Sabda Sarira, is a development of Tantra and emerged around the 6th century.

 One of the names that developed for the Tantra path was Mantramarga—the path of the mantras.
 Tantra was a path where the guru was primary, and individual mantras were given to Tantrik practitioners to help refine their general karmic disposition.

-This emphasis on sound is a legacy of India’s Vedic tradition.
-Yoga Philosophy tells that sound is one of the first evolutes of the universe.
+This emphasis on sound is a legacy of India’s Vedic tradition, where it was seen as one of the first evolutes of the universe.

 The universe was understood to be constructed from sound, and the 50 phonemes of the Sanskrit alphabet were its foundational members.